kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 - The new deep linking functionality allows you to easily jump between your apps and the resources involved.
 - For a better accessibility, you can choose between the light and dark mode, and high contrast themes.

-### New resources view
+### New resources views

-You can now view all Kyma and most of the Kubernetes resources in the Kyma Dashboard:
+You can now view all Kyma and most Kubernetes resources in the left navigation panel of Kyma Dashboard.
+These are the new resources views:

 - Service Accounts
 - Cluster Nodes
 - Jobs
 - Cron Jobs
 - Stateful Sets
-- Damon Sets
+- Daemon Sets
 - Gateways
 - Issuers
 - Certificates
 - DNS Providers
 - DNS Entries

-### Easier creation of resources
+### Easier resources creation

-We introduced new create resource views for:
+Kyma Dashboard also allows you to easily create new resources.
+These are the resources you can create directly on UI, by going to the appropriate resource view in the left navigation panel:

 - Roles
-- RolesBindings
+- Role Bindings
 - Service Accounts
 - Deployment
-- CronJobs
+- Cron Jobs
 - Jobs
-- ConfigMaps
+- Config Maps
 - Secrets
 - Issuers
 - Certificates
 - DNS Providers
 - DNS Entries
-- ReplicaSets
+- Replica Sets

 ## Observability